sdrangan/mmwchanmod/readme.md

 * `plot_path_loss_cdf.py`:  This will produce a plot of the RMS delay spread CDF predicted by the model and compares the CDF on the test data.
 * `plot_snr.py`:  Plots the predicted median SNR in a single cell as a function of horizontal and vertical position.

+## Acknowledgments
+W.  Xia,  M.  Mezzavilla  and  S.  Rangan  were  supportedby  NSF  grants  1302336,  1564142,  1547332,  and  1824434,NIST, SRC, and the industrial affiliates of NYU WIRELESS.A.
+Lozano  and  G.  Geraci  were  supported  by  the  ERC  grant694974,  by  MINECO’s  Project  RTI2018-101040,  and  by  the Junior Leader Program from "la Caixa" Banking Foundation.